Kourouniotou/DiseasesPrediction/README.md

 In the current project, we have created an easy-to-use app with the library tkinter, that tries to predict the following diseases:

-1. Breast cancer
+1. Breast Cancer
-2. heart disease
+2. Heart Disease
-3. diabetes
+3. Diabetes

 In addition, there is also a prediction based on the symptoms entered by the user.
 Apparently, there are a lot of improvements that could be made.